UMN-EGGL/MNEc2to3/README.md

 The simplest use case here is to extract the probe sequence used by the MNEc chip and BLAST it to the new genome build.
 The first script in the `scripts/` directory called `01_make_probeseq.py` does just that.
-The script takes an input a Fasta file as well as a VCF file containing the MNEc SNP coordinates and outputs a FASTA file containing probe sequnces.
+The script takes an input a Fasta file as well as a VCF file containing the MNEc SNP coordinates and outputs a FASTA file containing probe sequences.
 The Fasta file and VCF are not included in this project due to limitations of GitHub hosting.
-But the probesequences generated from the **MNEc_Ec2** reference genome used in the array design are available in `data/MNEc2M_probeseq.fa.gz`.
+But the probe sequences generated from the **MNEc_Ec2** reference genome used in the array design are available in `data/MNEc2M_probeseq.fa.gz`.

 From here, the probe sequences were BLASTED against three different reference genomes: MNEc_Ec2 (as a sanity check), EquCab2 (as another sanity check), and EquCab3.
 The code used to do this is in `scripts/02_do_blast.sh`.
-Briefly, the script builds some customm blast databases with megablast indexes and then performs a BLAST on each of the MNEc 2M probe sequences and only retains
+Briefly, the script builds some custom blast databases with megablast indexes and then performs a BLAST on each of the MNEc 2M probe sequences and only retains
 100%matches (of the 71mer).

 Again, some of the input files are